 6. Beach Hopping

-There are several areas where you can enjoy the beach in Tulum and I highly recommend touring around while you’re here.
+There are several areas where you can enjoy the beaches in Tulum and I highly recommend touring around while you’re here.

 There is a public beach where you can rent chairs and umbrellas at the northern end of the beach.
 You can simply walk onto the beach and set up a towel as well.
 This is the best place to go if you want to relax and don’t want to pay for anything.

 However, if you are staying at a hotel in Tulum town, you may want to consider heading south along the sand and grabbing a chair at one of the beach clubs that line the beach.

-All you have to do is order drinks, some snacks or lunch if you want, and you can enjoy unlimited access to their comfortable beach chairs, umbrellas, sometimes even huge beach beds, and hammocks.
+All you have to do is order drinks, some snacks, or lunch if you want, and you can enjoy unlimited access to their comfortable beach chairs, umbrellas, sometimes even huge beach beds, and hammocks.
+They are even open for a delicious breakfast in Tulum if you want to come early for eggs and coffee with your toes in the sand.

 This is also where you’ll want to head if you want to enjoy a beach massage.